geonetwork/core-doc-sources/eng/users/source/quickstartguide/new_metadata/linking.rst

      <!--
-        Add here all geoserver node which could be configure by GeoNetwork.
+        Add here all GeoServer node which could be configure by GeoNetwork.

         GeoServer 2.x or later are supported.
 The REST API must be installed in the GeoServer node.